Local recording is a great option. It's free and doesn't require as much bandwidth.

 - The recording is saved as a .webm file

-- You can open and play your .webm file in Chrome.
-But to share it, you have to encode it 👇
+- You can open and play your .webm file in Chrome or Firefox.
+To share it, you must transcode the file, see 4.0 below.

-- Use CloudConvert.
-It's browser-based, and offers free and paid plains
+- CloudConvert: Browser software that offers free and paid plains

 Transcode with CloudConvert